NLnetLabs/routinator/source/data-processing.rst

 ROAs and VRPs
 """""""""""""

-ROAs are objects that contain a statement authorising a *single* Autonomous System Number (ASN) to originate *one or more* IP prefixes, along with their maximum prefix length.
+ROAs are *cryptographic* objects that contain a statement authorising a *single* Autonomous System Number (ASN) to originate *one or more* IP prefixes, along with their maximum prefix length.
 ROAs can only be created by the legitimate holder of the IP prefixes contained within it, but they can authorise any ASN.

-If the ROA passes validation, Routinator will produce one or more validated ROA payloads (VRPs) for each ROA, depending on how many IP prefixes are contained within it.
+If the ROA passes validation, Routinator will produce one or more *plain text* validated ROA payloads (VRPs) for each ROA, depending on how many IP prefixes are contained within it.
 Each VRP is a tuple of an ASN, a single prefix and its maximum prefix length.
 The complete collection of VRPs can be compared to all BGP origins seen by your routers to determine if they are RPKI *"Valid"*, *"Invalid"* or *"NotFound"*.

 Unsafe VRPs
 """""""""""